Payment Flow and Custom Development

 inlib/stripe/webhook-handlers.ts

-- For recurring subscription payments
+- For subscription payments

 upgradeSubscriptionCredits